Search Menu

 “Sleep issues could be compounded, in which case the dog loses.
 The dog is out,” Dr. Gavriele-Gold says.

-But if your partner is only worrying about sleep inefficiency rather than experiencing it, you can point to a 2017 study by the Mayo Clinic.
+But if your partner is only worrying about sleep inefficiency rather than experiencing it, you can point to this study by the Mayo Clinic.
 The clinic studied 40 adult dogs and their owners, each outfitted with devices that tracked movements and sleep/wake cycles.
 They concluded that even when dogs woke up their owners (and admittedly, they did), the outcome was trivial.
-People who allowed their dogs to sleep on the bed, or in the bedroom, achieved a satisfactory sleep score of 80–83 percent.
+People who allowed their dogs to sleep on the bed, or in the bedroom, achieved a satisfactory sleep score of 80–83%.

 Let’s Talk About Sex

-Ask any sexually active couple who has had a dog on the bed during an encounter, and you’ll hear an amusing anecdote.
+Ask any sexually active couple who has had a dog on the bed during an encounter, and you’ll likely hear an amusing anecdote.
 But it’s usually only amusing in the retelling.
-Many partners do not find it funny when an animal decides to participate during lovemaking sessions.
-In fact, it’s a real fear.
+Many partners don’t find it funny and in fact, it’s a real fear for some.

 “Some people are afraid the dog is watching or they’re afraid the dog will interfere.
 I think it’s very significant,” Dr. Gavriele-Gold says.
 “It requires considerable discussion by the couple.
 I often suggest ‘dog-free evenings’ if both people are feeling like it might be a sexy evening.
 Objections to having the dog in bed may have much more to do with how two people feel about sex and more particularly about sex with each other.
 Having sex or the lack of may indicate that what is really going on the relationship is deeper and probably not being talked about.”